tizoc/offline-mina-signer/docker-guide.md

    docker build -t offline-mina-signer .
    ```

+You can now disconnect from the internet.

 ---

 ### Step 3: Run the Container for the First Time

-1. Run the container interactively to verify it works:
+Run the container interactively to verify it works:

    ```bash
    docker run --read-only --log-driver=none -it --rm offline-mina-signer "abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about"
    ```